Microsoft Teams vs. Zoom

 Let’s talk about the security of both platforms, as there has been a lot of news coverage around this topic – Zoom specifically.
 While there were some issues with Zoom security, most of these came to light during the heavy adoption period in March 2020 as countries shutdown for COVID-19.
 Zoom quickly moved to enhance its security features and was transparent about its efforts.
 At no time did Zoom have any egregious security issues, and much of this was overblown as sensationalism.

 Every application has securities holes, whether discovered or not.
 It is essential to understand that both products are mature enterprise applications that have many resources dedicated to maintaining their security.
 Microsoft alone employs a team of over 3500, plus security professionals, alongside advanced AI systems to monitor and maintain the integrity of its product.

-If your organization is looking for a simple web conferencing tool, isn’t on Office 365, or wants to avoid extra cost and complexity, Zoom is the right choice for you.
-If your organization is on Office 365 and is looking to increase communication, collaboration, and efficiency, then Microsoft Teams is the top choice.
+If your organization is looking for a simple web conferencing tool, isn’t on Microsoft 365, or wants to avoid extra cost and complexity, Zoom is the right choice for you.
+If your organization is on Microsoft 365 and is looking to increase communication, collaboration, and efficiency, then Microsoft Teams is the top choice.
 Some organizations will elect to choose both platforms because of the added cost and complexity of setting up all the extra conferencing features on Teams.

 Whether you’re still unsure of which platform to choose or could just use a hand with implementation, EMPIST’s team of experts is here to help.
 We are a Microsoft Cloud Solutions Provider (CSP) as well as a Zoom Partner, so we are ready to assist regardless of which platform is best for you.
 Click here to book and intro call or click here to request more information.